GlebSolovev/kmm-research/compiler/fir/checkers/Readme.md

 2. checkers are independent
 3. checkers are as specific as possible
 4. checkers should try to avoid traversing the subtree of the element it checks
+5. checkers should not rely on the syntax

 Those contracts imply the following:
 1. Usually a checker is an `object` without any state